Court of Protection, Health & Welfare Specialists

 Southerns Court of Protection team are dedicated mental capacity lawyers who support and advise on all aspects of mental capacity.

-We frequently act for vulnerable adults and for family members and advocates throughout the different stages of a mental capacity case.
+We frequently act for vulnerable adults, for family members and advocates throughout the different stages of a mental capacity case.

 What is the Court of Protection?